paul-russo/blots-lang/README.md

 # Blots

 Blots is a small, dynamic, functional, expression-oriented programming language designed to be quick to learn, easy to use, and to produce code that's readable yet reasonably compact.
 Blots is intended for quick calculations and data transformation.
-The Blots interpreter is written in safe Rust.

 ## Installation